 No one is going to accuse you of cultural appropriation if you lower yourself into the bowels of a canoe.
 Canoe culture is real and part of our historical threads in Canada, as trip enthusiast Kate Dotsikas writes for Voyageur Quest, the only place in this country that you really want to organize your next canoe trip.

-The canoe is sleek and unfussy.
-You need only a paddle (and a cushy thing for your knees, if you’re my vintage).
+The canoe.
+Sleek, unfussy, with only a paddle as sidekick (and a cushy thing for your knees, if you’re my vintage).

 My paddle’s keen and bright